As part of the customer care team, I get to speak to you, our customers, every day.

 I have spoken to many customers who suffered compression fractures and limited mobility.
 They remind me that not everyone can walk or do weight-bearing exercises.
 Or that they are afraid of losing balance, falling, and breaking a hip.
 And I can see why.
 In all, 80–90% of hip fractures in older adults are related to falls — and women have a ⅙ risk of having a hip fracture in their life.¹

 All studies show that exercise decreases the risk of fracture in adults with osteoporosis.
 They do this by maintaining or improving bone density and improving balance.
-And therefore leading to a decreased risk of falling.²⁻³
+This all leads to a decreased risk of falling.²⁻³

-So this pushed me to do some research on alternative exercises that I can recommend to all.
-I know how important exercise is for your bones and health and I’m passionate about providing everyone with a solution.
+But speaking with you and hearing your concerns pushed me to do some research on alternative exercises that I can recommend to everyone.
+I know how important exercise is for your bones and health, and I’m passionate about providing everyone with a solution.